-The categories of 'relations of production' and 'property relations in the means of production' were considered almost identical since each form of property (e.g., slave-owning, feudal, and bourgeois, etc.) determines a definite mode of production.
-Hence, the property relations virtually became the criterion for periodization, but not for the 'stages of development' of productive forces, Marx declared.
-It is important to understand that property relations are but a legal expression for the relations of production while juridical forms of property were weekly developed in the most pre-capitalist countries.
-In many societies, the distribution or circulation (taxes, trade) or even external forms of violence (from military plunder to colonial exploitation) were the major forms of redistribution.
-So the Marxist idea about the primacy of property in the means of production in the relations of production contradicts in many cases with historical reality.
-The exaggerated role of property relations in pre-capitalist formations brought Marxist historiography to deadlock.
+The categories of 'relations of production' and 'property relations in the means of production' were considered almost identical since each form of property (e.g., slave-owning, feudal, and bourgeois, etc.) determines a certain mode of production.
+Hence, Marx pointed out that the property relations virtually became the criterion for periodization, but not for the 'stages of development' of productive forces.
+It is important to understand that property relations are but a legal expression for the relations of production while juridical forms of property were weakly developed in the most pre-capitalist countries.
+In many societies, the distribution or circulation (taxes, trade) or even external forms of violence (from military plunder to colonial exploitation) were the major forms of production in the relations of production contradicts in many cases with historical reality.
+The exaggerated role of property relations in precapitalist formations brought Marxist historiography to deadlock.

 Mode of production is a major category explaining in systemic terms how a society functions and why it is transformed.
 A mode of production is a unity of productive forces and relations of production.
-The main idea clarifying the relations between the two components of the mode of production is that a certain level of development of productive forces correlates to a definite system of relations of production.
-And vice versa: the relations of production should 'correspond to a definite stage of development of their material productive forces' (Marx 1978 [1895]: 4).
-'The hand-mill gives you society with the feudal lord; the steam-mill, society with the industrial capitalist' (Marx 1976 [1847]: 166).
+The main idea clarifying the relations between the two components of the mode of production is that a certain level of development of productive forces correlates to a certain system of relations of production.
+And vice versa: the relations of production should 'correspond to a certain stage of development of their material productive forces' (Marx 1978 [1895]: 4).
+'The hand-mill gives you society with the feudal lord; the steam-mill society with the industrial capitalist' (Marx 1976 [1847]: 166).
 But the unity of productive forces and relations of production is not permanent, since it passes through certain stages.
 At first, they completely correlate with each other; but later this correlation disappears, thus providing the most powerful source for development.
 As Marx noted, 'At a certain stage of development, the material productive forces of society come in conflict with the existing relations of production ...
 From forms of development of the productive forces these relations turn into their fetters' (Marx 1978 [1895]: 4-5).
+The increasing contradictions within society, along with class struggle, trigger social revolution, which eventually eliminates obsolete relations and transforms the whole societal structure, since 'with the change of the economic foundation the entire immense superstructure is more or less rapidly transformed' (Marx 1978 [1859]: 5).
+Thus, the transition to a new mode of production is determined by changing productive forces and leads to radical transformations of all elements and relations in society.

 Unfortunately, these insightful ideas obtained no systematic elaboration since the classics of Marxism applied them only to two formations: feudalism and capitalism; while the attempts to find essential distinctions of productive forces between slavery and feudalism failed.
 Moreover, hunters-gatherers and early farmers (i.e., societies with fundamentally different productive forces and divided by one of the greatest technological revolutions in history - the Agrarian or Neolithic one, which triggered the transition from foraging to food production) were attributed to the same formation.
-Thus, the idea that just productive forces determine the type of relations of production and consequently the whole societal structure was in Marxism only a declaration that undermined the entire system of historical materialism and Marxist historiography (see below).
+Thus, the idea that just productive forces determine the type of relations of production and consequently the whole